yangye-huaizhou/secure-vhost/README.md

 **3.The scheduling of PD threads**

-As each VM has a separaed PD thread for copying packets.
+As each VM has a separated PD thread for copying packets.
 The CPU consumption will increase.
 To make it more CPU-friendly, we schedule multiple PD threads on the same CPU core.

 But under Linux default "SCHED_OTHER" scheduling, one PD thread may be preempted when it is